mtriple/MT-qp/README.md

 Notic & Issue 52
 ```
 if you used the printer with POST methed then used it again in action page you will lose the previous values.
-you might need to pass it again
+you might need to pass it again.
 ```
 ## Preview